paulrobertlloyd/paulrobertlloyd-v3/src/_talks/2010-11-20-multipack_presents.markdown

   * **Colour Palette:** A colour palette was created for use on non-branded areas of the site (such as the homepage and search pages).
 This has yet to appear in the final guidelines, but may do once these non-branded areas get redesigned.

+{% include figure.html
+  src="2010/11/styleguides_for_the_web_gel.png"
-{% figure caption:"A page on the BBC website detailing the GEL typography guidelines" %}
+  caption="A page on the BBC website detailing the GEL typography guidelines"
-{% include image.html src="/2010/11/styleguides_for_the_web_gel.png" alt="GEL typography guidelines on the BBC website" %}
-{% endfigure %}
+%}

 When GVL3 was finally released in July, its name had changed to GEL ([Global Experience Language][4]), an acceptance that the web is equally as much about interaction and behaviour as it is visual design.
 The guidelines now included a pattern library documenting key interactions used across the site such as auto suggest in search fields, tool tips, carousels and photo slideshows.